geodynamics/pylith/docs/developer/contributing/workflow.md

 For each clone of your fork (each computer with a local copy of your fork), you need to create a link to the "upstream" `geodynamics/pylith` repository.
 This allows you to keep your repository in sync with the community repository.
+If you are using the PyLith Docker development container and followed all of the installation instructions, then you already completed this step; you can list the current remotes for your fork to verify.

 ```{code-block} bash
 ---